 Decline really occurred in the post war years after which the railways were not in a good shape.
 Motor transport had started to become more common and even the freight traffic, once a staple of Dent, would have seen a decrease.
 Passengers to most of the intermediate stations were few.
 Finally, the station ceased to be staffed in circa 1969 when the last station master departed, followed by closure to all passenger traffic in May 1970.
-By the late 1970s the line had seen a reduction of passenger services to two trains each way, these stopping at Settle and Appleby only with the majority of the intermediate stations closed - perhaps one way to ensure a decline in passengers!
+By the late 1970s the line had seen a reduction of passenger services to two trains each way, these stopping at Settle and Appleby only.